 Means of filing compliant applications:

-- 8 were brought to, and registered by consumers with the office of ABDRC.
+- 14 were brought to, and registered by consumers with the office of ABDRC ó 3%.

 The applications received from consumers covered the following topics:

-- Reduction of loan balance/debt/installation, or writing off thereof;
+- Reduction of loan principal/debt/instalment, or writing off overdue amounts;

 - Finding a solution to address the problems (in general);

-- Finding a solution to address the problems generated by the pandemics;
+- Finding a solution to address the problems generated by the pandemic;

 - Conversion of the loan currency;